Welcome to Mergermarket's Energy Forum

 Delegates will have an opportunity to listen to panelists discuss how the midstream is evolving in the current commodity cycle.

 - What new energy infrastructure opportunities in the Gulf Coast and Mexico await investors?
-What are the risks for pipeline development in Mexico?

 - What contract terms and structures should investors closely evaluate while analyzing pipeline opportunities?
 How have GPs' IDRs shaped MLP deal making recently?